The Great British Bake Off 2020 line-up – contestants revealed - TheNewsTrace

 Instagram: @marc_o_bakes

-Who’s Marc?
-Born and raised in Leicester, fervent climber Marc spent his youth travelling the world and conquering mountains, earlier than settling again within the UK and changing into a panorama photographer.

-Private tragedy, together with shedding his leg in a motorcycle accident in 2016, led him to baking bread as a type of remedy, and from there he got here to baking muffins and pastries.
+Private tragedy, together with shedding his leg in a bike accident in 2016, led him to baking bread as a type of remedy, and from there he got here to baking desserts and pastries.

-He determined to enter Bake Off in a bid to indicate his daughters that even when life throws obstacles at you, you’ll be able to rise to new challenges and develop new passions.

-Marc is a assist employee and single guardian, and, with the assist of his daughters, who’re at all times there to cheer him on, he’s taken up climbing once more.
+Marc is a help employee and single dad or mum, and, with the help of his daughters, who’re all the time there to cheer him on, he’s taken up climbing once more.

 What’s his baking model?
-From palmiers and chausson aux pommes to opera muffins and millefeuille, his bakes now present true finesse.
+From palmiers and chausson aux pommes to opera desserts and millefeuille, his bakes now present true finesse.

-Strengths and weaknesses: “My strengths are positively bread and any dough based mostly recipes – my weak point is muffins.”
+Strengths and weaknesses: “My strengths are undoubtedly bread and any dough primarily based recipes – my weak spot is desserts.”

 Mark